kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Darth Malak fight, phase one
   - Try to run slightly past him on the right before using Flurry, to get Sneak Attack damage
   - If your stims from the Saul Karath fight wore off, *Stims: Hyper Battle Stimulant on MC*
-- After he runs, *Stims/Force: Cast Knight Speed and Knight Valor, Hyper Battle Stim on MC (only if you didn't use one for phase one)*
+- After he runs, *Stims/Force: Cast Knight Speed and Knight Valor, Echani Battle Stim on MC*
 - Loop through righthand Blast Doors
 - Darth Malak fight, phase two
   - Again, try to run slightly past him on the right before using Flurry, to get Sneak Attack damage